practicingruby/practicing-ruby-paid/posts/v5/006-process-spawning-patterns.md

           but got: ""
 ```

-which directly relates to the following spec:
+This failure directly relates to the following spec:

 ``` ruby
 it "executes the specified command in a subprocess" do